SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Acknowledgments

 This work is a joint effort of multiple teams and organizations involving dozens of contributors, who collectively aim to provide a systematic and insightful view of the AIxCC competition.
 We are grateful to every one of them for making this work possible and highlight their primary contributions.

 This work was initiated and directed by Taesoo Kim, who supervised the entire research process.
-Cen Zhang led the structure design, the early CRS code study and team meetings, cross-team collaboration, coordination with contributors to distill the core findings of each part, and the paper drafting.
+Cen Zhang led the structure design, the CRS code study and team meetings, cross-team collaboration, coordination with contributors to distill the core findings of each part, and the paper drafting.
 Younggi Park implemented the patch analysis framework, conducted the experiments, manually validated agent-generated patches, and helped analyze and draft the patch analysis findings.
 Fabian Fleischer verified and integrated competition data, visualized the results (such as \autoref{fig:team-performance-per-cpv}), helped validate patches and drafted patch analysis, and prepared the artifact.
 Yu-Fu Fu compiled team statistics, studied and summarized CRS patch systems of all teams, and helped draft the patch techniques.
 Jiho Kim conducted PoV generation analysis in \autoref{s:analysis:pov} and contributed to the discussions in \autoref{s:lesson}.
 Dongkwan Kim contributed in team meeting discussions, conducted the parallel fuzzing experiments, authored \autoref{s:analysis:other}, studied teams' bundling strategies, and helped draft \autoref{s:crs:game}.
 Youngjoon Kim studied CRS SARIF techniques of all teams and some teams' CRSs during the early code study, authored \autoref{s:cp}, and helped draft \autoref{s:crs:sarif}.
 Qingxiao Xu analyzed the inaccurate patch submissions across teams, and both Qingxiao Xu and Ze Sheng assisted with the analysis in \autoref{s:analysis:other}.
 Andrew Chin studied some CRSs' bug finding techniques during the early code study, cross-validated the technique taxonomy in \autoref{s:crs}, and helped check and refine the paper during the final stages.
-The above Team Atlanta authors, along with Hanqing Zhao, Joshua Wang, authors from Team Fuzzing Brain (Jeff Huang, Ze Sheng, and Qingxiao Xu) and Team Lacrosse (Michael Pelican, David J.\ Musliner), cross-validated the technique taxonomy in \autoref{s:crs} and conducted proofreading.
-Brian J.\ Lee helped prepare the artifact.
+The above Team Atlanta authors, along with Hanqing Zhao, authors from Team Fuzzing Brain (Jeff Huang, Ze Sheng, and Qingxiao Xu), and Team Lacrosse (Michael Pelican, David J.\ Musliner), cross-validated the technique taxonomy in \autoref{s:crs} and conducted proofreading.
+We also thank external contributors: Joshua Wang for help with taxonomy cross-validation and proofreading, and Brian J.\ Lee for help preparing the artifact.

 We sincerely thank the remaining four AIxCC teams---Trail of Bits (Michael Brown), Theori (Tyler Nighswander), Shellphish (Wil Gibbs and Yan Shoshitaishvili), and 42-b3yond-6ug (Xinyu Xing)---for their support, feedback, discussions, and meetings, as well as the internal materials they shared (\emph{e.g.}, Wil Gibbs shared Shellphish's internal white paper), which helped shape our understanding of each CRS's overall design motivations.
 Xinyu Xing also shared his insights and reflections on the competition, such as the gap between research and practice, during early discussions of this work.